GreatZardasht/MinePanel/README.md

 ## How much will it cost?
 Well, it'll be free.
 However, you can always buy the DLC to allow the app to run a server :trollface:

+But seriously, it will be totally free.
+If you want to support me or you think the app is really good, you can always send me a donation through my [tip jar](https://www.coinbase.com/willeccles), courtesy of [Coinbase](https://www.coinbase.com) :)